-FOREWORD Mastering disruptive technologies has become a dominant force for business success.
+FORWARD Mastering disruptive technologies has become a dominant force for business success.
 Nowhere is this more apparent than in Architecture, Engineering and Construction (AEC) where trends like generative design, building information modelling, drones, laser scanning surveys and augmented and virtual reality offer fresh competitive edge.
-To make the most of these opportunities, AEC companies are increasingly turning to infrastructure-as-a-service (laaS).
-Not least because it allows them to super-quickly transform networks, storage and compute.
-Acquiring the digital foundation they need for an affordable monthly price - escaping large upfront investment and recruitment of costly IT specialists - so the business can drive for growth, lower overheads and better margins.
+To make the most of these opportunities, AEC companies are increasingly turning to Infrastructure-as-a-Service (laaS), not least because it allows them to super-quickly transform networks, storage and compute.
+IaaS enables them to acquire the digital foundation they need for an affordable monthly price - escaping large upfront investment and recruitment of costly IT specialists - so the business can drive for growth, lower overheads and better margins.
 This paper looks at the impact of laaS right across the AEC sector, including best practices and use cases.
-Rho Rob Smith, CTO, Creative ITC
+Rob Smith, CTO, Creative ITC